Welcome to today's edition of the Rush 24-7 podcast.

 Fox News, guarantee you, that's what this all means.

-That's that's that's gonna be their take.
+That's going to be their take.

-Um, it it it isn't it isn't, it isn't hate when the Democrats protest the government.
+You know, It isn't hate when the Democrats protest the government.

-That is art, and we must take time to understand the rage that went into these works.
+And we must take time to understand the rage that went into these works.

-It's a uh It's a uh two-sided coin out there.
+It's a two-sided coin out there.

-Deborah Burlingame, I mentioned she had a piece 2008, February 12th.
+Deborah Burlingame, I mentioned, she had a piece 2008, February 12th.

-Uh and you no wonder 80% of Americans don't trust big government.
+And no wonder 80% of Americans don't trust big government.

 Bill Clinton had to surrender his law license for five years for lying to a federal judge under oath in a Lewinsky case, $90,000 fine.